 ACT Heritage Library

-The ACT Heritage Library collects, preserves, promotes and provides access to documents that record the lives of Canberrans.
-It has resources on the history of Aboriginal people of the ACT as well as general family history material.
+The ACT Heritage Library collects, preserves, promotes and provides access to materials that record the lives of the people of Canberra.
+Their collections include books, journals, newspapers, archival and manuscript records, oral histories, photographs, maps, plans and reports.
+These resources include materials related to the history of Aboriginal people of the ACT and to general family history.

 Level 1, Woden Library, Corner Corinna and Furzer Streets, Phillip ACT 2606